ElMassimo/better_settings/README.md

 development:
   auto_logout: true
 ````
-The main advantage is that those changes won't be tracked by source control :smiley:
+The main advantage is that those changes won't be tracked in source control :smiley:

 ## Opinionated Design
 After using [settingslogic](https://github.com/settingslogic/settingslogic) for a long time, we learned some lessons, which are distilled in the following decisions:
 - __Immutability:__ Once created settings can't be modified.
+- __Fail-Fast:__ Settings are eagerly loaded when `source` is called.
 - __No Optional Setings:__ Any optional setting can be modeled in a safer way, this library doesn't allow them.
 - __Not Tied to a Source File:__ Useful to create multiple environment-specific files.